Top 5 Reasons to Purchase a Franchise Business

 A franchise offers existing, established Information Technology (IT) and Point of Sale (POS) technology.
 Even better, a portion of the franchise fee that was paid to purchase the franchising license typically funds the use of technical support resources to set up and initiate the technology that will be used.
 Technical support is usually offered during the franchise operating hours.

-Purchasing the items on the franchisor list of recommended technology such as computers, servers, business telephone systems, on-site cameras and recorders completely eliminates the need to research equipment needed to operate a new business.
+Purchasing the items on the franchisor list of recommended technology such as computers, servers, business telephone systems, on-site cameras, and recorders completely eliminates the need to research equipment needed to operate a new business.
 Some franchises even prescribe recommended music players, along with a list of service providers to use for this purpose.
-Typically, the franchisee is able to take advantage of a discount on all equipment purchases, because the franchisor has previously negotiated a discount due to the large volume of business that all other franchisees have done with these vendors.
+Typically, the franchisee is able to take advantage of a discount on all equipment purchases, because the franchisor has previously negotiated a discount due to the large volume of business that all other franchises have done with these vendors.

-Instead of having to create guidelines for human resource functions such as hiring, job descriptions, interview questions, performance appraisals and many other necessary tasks, the franchise typically provides all of the necessary guidelines and forms necessary to start operating the business with the correct types and quantity of employees.
+Instead of having to create guidelines for human resource functions such as hiring, job descriptions, interview questions, performance appraisals, and many other necessary tasks, the franchise typically provides all of the necessary guidelines and forms necessary to start operating the business with the correct types and quantity of employees.
 The franchise also right-sizes the number of necessary employees based on the anticipated volume of business that has been projected, along with a recommendation of when to ramp up staffing according to growth.

 Some franchises, especially those in the food industry require certain uniforms for the employees and will offer the purchase of these uniforms at a discounted price from a variety of vendors based on the volume of business and pre-negotiated costs.